lugearma/LoginApp/README.md

-# LoginApp
+# [DEPRECATED] LoginApp

-basic login in Node.js using Passport
+Basic login in Node.js using Passport